zuttoapp/zutto-webapp/DEPLOYMENT.md

    - Check that all dependencies are properly installed
    - Ensure Node.js version compatibility (18+ recommended)

+4. **MIME Type Error (text/jsx)**
+   - **CAUSE**: You're accessing the development server instead of the built version
+   - **SOLUTION**:
+     - Make sure you're accessing `https://zuttoapp.github.io/zutto-webapp` (not localhost)
+     - Check that GitHub Pages is enabled in repository settings
+     - Verify the deployment completed in the Actions tab
+     - Wait 2-3 minutes after pushing for deployment to complete

+5. **Blank page**
+   - Check browser console for JavaScript errors
+   - Ensure all assets are loading correctly
+   - Verify the base path matches your repository name exactly

 ### Video Files Consideration

 ⚠️ **Important**: Your current build includes large video files (14MB+).
 GitHub Pages has some limitations: